Latest news regarding Dynamics 365 FO exams and certifications(Last Updated On: June 27, 2019)

 Old ones will be valid – join classes while you can

 We do in fact experience a growing interest in participating in our certification classes MB6-895 and MB6-896.
-We expect to continue offering training for as long as students can actually do the tests MB6-895 and MB6-896.
+We continue to offer training for as long as students can actually do the tests MB6-895 and MB6-896.
+Last open ones have passed by, but we still do closed/company classes – including on-premise.